VUEngine/libgccvb/readme.md

 # libgcvb

-libgccvb Virtual Boy library by various authors.
-Tweaked for compatibility with VUEngine Studio.
+libgccvb Virtual Boy library by various authors, tweaked for compatibility with VUEngine Studio.

+Check out the following guide on how to configure VUEngine Studio for libgcvb: https://www.vuengine.dev/documentation/setup/usage-with-other-libraries/

 ## License